Welcome to the Draft Port Phillip & Western Port Regional Catchment Strategy

 The region faces numerous, complex challenges including climate change, increasing urbanisation and population growth, and loss of biodiversity.

-This Port Phillip and Western Port Regional Catchment Strategy will describe how land, water and biodiversity is managed across the region, highlight how these are interconnected and interdependent, and identify targets for the future health and resilience of the region’s environment.
+This Port Phillip and Western Port Regional Catchment Strategy will broadly describe how land, water and biodiversity is managed across the region, highlight the connections between them, and identify targets for the future health and resilience of the region’s environment.